ZazerConer/Store-Image-in-localStorage/README.md

 **But, how to store images in localStorage?**

 If you search out there, there are actually many ways to store images in **localStorage**.
-But my way is different from others. **_Save our own images and not from user images_**.
+But this way is different from others. **_Save our own images and not from user images_**.

 Storing images on **localStorage** is faster and easier to use than other methods.
 In fact it can also be used without an internet connection (offline use).